tayyabamin12/Assignment/README.md

 - [Espresso] - It is a testing framework for Android to make it easy to write reliable user interface tests.
 - [Glide] - Glide is a fast and efficient image loading library, used to load images and also recommended by Google.
 - [Fast Android Networking] - used for networking call, its a powerful library for doing any type of networking in Android application.

-## Usage

-If you want to run this application, do the following steps.
-- Create an account and sign in here [Shutterstock].
-- Go to [developers page] and create an app.
-- Generate Token and copy the token.
-- place your own *TOKEN* in **local.properties** file as below.
-  > `apiKey=YOUR_TOKEN`

 ## References